pypeit/PypeIt/doc/dev/hiresconfig.rst

 Therefore, PypeIt uses the ``dispname`` and ``binning`` keys to match the bias and slitless_pixflat frames to the configurations with frames taken with the same cross-disperser and same binning.
+Note that when using the ``echangle`` and ``xdangle`` keys to identify configurations, PypeIt uses a relative tolerance of 1e-3 and absolute tolerance of 1e-2 for ``echangle``, and a relative tolerance of 1e-2 for ``xdangle``, to account for small differences in the values of these angles.

 After that, :func:`pypeit.metadata.PypeItMetaData.set_configurations` associates each frame to the relevant unique configuration ("setup"), by assigning a setup identifier